uta-org/jekyll-patreon/README.md

     showgoaltext: true # Display the goal text?
     showbutton: true # Display the "Become a patron" button?
     username: 'Your username here'
+    default_lang: "en" # The default language to use (to avoid writing twice the same text from Patreon)
 ```

 ## Usage